 The Five Reasons to Write a Book

 There are always five reasons to write a book.
-And to help the world may be on the list.
-But chances are it isn’t number one.
+To help the world may be on the list, but chances are it isn’t number one.

-I know one author for whom helping the world really is number one on his list.
-For the rest of us mixed-up mortals, I think contemplating our five reasons is a healthy exercise.
+I know at least one author for whom helping the world really is number one on his list.
+For the rest of us mixed-up mortals, contemplating our five reasons is a healthy exercise.

-Here are my five reasons for writing the book I just released, Finish Your Book in Three Drafts: How to Write a Book, Revise a Book, and Complete a Book While You Still Love It.
-Forgive me if any of these sound immodest or crazy.
-I feel comfortable opening myself up to you for some reason:
+Here are my five reasons for writing the book Finish Your Book in Three Drafts: How to Write a Book, Revise a Book, and Complete a Book While You Still Love It.
+Forgive me if any of the following sounds immodest or crazy.
+I feel comfortable opening myself up to you:

 - Marketing my business.
 (Need some help?)

 - Exercising my genius.
-(With a little ‘g’ – don’t get excited.
-We all have one, substitute ‘higher self’ or ‘voice’ here.)
+(With a little “g”—don’t get excited.
+We all have one; substitute “higher self” or “voice” if you’d like.)